Skip to main content [Accesskey 'S']Go to home page [Accesskey '1']

 Open the car's bonnet and look for the brightly coloured plastic handle of your dipstick.
 If you’re not sure where it is, refer to your owner's handbook.

-Once you’ve found the dipstick, remove it and wipe it clean with a bit of kitchen towel.
+Once you’ve found the dipstick, remove it and wipe it clean with a kitchen towel.

 When checking the oil dipstick, you'll see 2 marks notched into the clean dipstick for maximum and minimum oil levels.